BIDS/datarray/doc/source/design_questions/issues.rst

         names = [a.name for a in self.axes]

         # If an Axis gets sliced out entirely, then any following
-        # unlabeled Axis in the array will spontaneously change name.
+        # unnamed Axis in the array will spontaneously change name.
         # So anticipate the name change here.
         reduction = 0
         adjustments = []
         for k in key:
             adjustments.append(reduction)
             if not isinstance(k, slice):
-                # reduce the idx # on the remaining default labels
+                # reduce the idx # on the remaining default names
                 reduction -= 1

-        names = [n if a.label else '_%d'%(a.index+r)
+        names = [n if a.name else '_%d'%(a.index+r)
                     for n, a, r in zip(names, self.axes, adjustments)]

         for slice_or_int, name in zip(key, names):